-Join Jim Stice for an in-depth discussion in this video The operating cycle, part of Finance Fundamentals.
+Join Jim Stice for an in-depth discussion in this video The operating cycle, part of Finance Foundations.

 - Remember when we're talking about finance we're talking about identifying the resources that we need, determining the best way to get the money to buy those resources, and then managing those resources effectively.
 To do that I need detailed timely information.
 In this section we're going to talk about short-term financial management.
 We're going to illustrate that using the operating cycle of a wholesale building supply company.
 You'll notice in this diagram that we've got various points on the clock.

 We'll begin with cash, we take that cash and we have to purchase inventory, so we have to have relationships with our suppliers.
 You'll note at the 2:00 on the diagram that we're talking about purchasing inventory.
 We've got to have suppliers that we can count on to get us what we need when we need it.
 Once we've purchased that inventory at the 4:00 we've then got to manage our inventory.
 The last thing we want is not enough inventory.
 The worse thing that can happen to a business is to run out of inventory.

 When a contractor comes in and needs sheetrock we've got to have it.
 We don't want to ever run out of inventory, but then we don't want too much inventory.
 We've got to have what they need when they need it.
 Then we'll have customers come in to make the purchase.
 They'll want to buy stuff from us.
 We've got to manage relationships with our customers.
 We'll have large customers, we'll have small customers, we'll have customers we like, we'll have customers that aren't our favorites, we've got to ensure that we have a system to manage those relationships.